corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/flow-overriding.md

 Whilst the subclassing approach is likely to be useful for most applications, there is another mechanism to override this behaviour.
 This would be useful if for example, a specific CorDapp user requires such a different responder that subclassing an existing flow would not be a good solution.
-In this case, it’s possible to specify a hardcoded flow via the node configuration.
+In this case, it is possible to specify a hardcoded flow via the node configuration.

 {{< note >}}
 A new responder written to override an existing responder must still be annotated with `@InitiatedBy` referencing the base initiator.